keboola/developers-docs/extend/generic-extractor/jobs/index.md

 See the [full example](todo:035-complex-post).

 ### Complex GET Request
-Sometimes even the HTTP GET requests also require complex parameters.
-Suppose the API endpoint `/users` requires a `filter` and `return` definition.
+Sometimes even the HTTP GET requests require complex parameters.
+Suppose the API endpoint `/users` requires the `filter` and `return` definitions.
 The API may describe the configuration in many different ways, e.g.:

 |filter|name|example value|